expo/expo/docs/versions/v10.0.0/guides/building-standalone-apps.md

 next___FILE: ./how-exponent-works.md
 ---

-Not everybody wants to tell their customers or friends to download Exponent to use their app; You want to be able to have the app on its own from the App Store and Play Store.
+Not everybody wants to tell their customers or friends to download Expo to use their app; You want to be able to have the app on its own from the App Store and Play Store.
 We call these "shell apps" or "standalone apps".
-The purpose of this guide is to walk you through creating a standalone version of your Exponent app for iOS and Android.
+The purpose of this guide is to walk you through creating a standalone version of your Expo app for iOS and Android.

 An Apple Developer account is needed to build the iOS standalone app, but a Google Play Developer account is not needed to build the Android standalone app.
 If you'd like to submit to either app store, you will of course need a developer account on that store.